MeadowlarkDAW/Meadowlark/DESIGN_DOC.md

    * See the [`readme`](https://github.com/MeadowlarkDAW/meadowlark-factory-library) for more details.
 * And of course any donations are very much appreciated! [`(donation link)`](https://liberapay.com/BillyDM)
    * DISCLOSURE: Please note that Meadowlark is currently not an official organization with employees, and I (BillyDM) am currently the only one dedicating their full-time to this project.
 So for the foreseeable future, all proceeds donated to this Liberapay account will go to finance me, Billy Messenger, personally.

+If you wish to contribute code, please ask me (BillyDM) on our [`Discord server`] for any questions you may have, and so we can make sure that two people aren't trying to do the same task at the same time.

 # Goals/Non-Goals